Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Capsules: 15 mg, 20 mg, 30 mg, 40 mg

-Generic: d4T capsules and solution have been approved by the Food and Drug Administration (FDA) for manufacture and distribution in the United States.
+Generic: Stavudine capsules and solution have been approved by the Food and Drug Administration for manufacture and distribution in the United States.

 - Mitochondrial toxicity